-2.11 Investment property
+2.13 Investment property

-Investment property are property held to earn rentals and/or for capital appreciation.
+Investment property is property held to earn rentals and/or for capital appreciation.
 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are measured at fair value.
-Gains and losses arising from changes in the fair value of investment properties are included in the consolidated statement of comprehensive income in the period in which they arise.
+Gains and losses arising from changes in the fair value of investment properties are included in the Consolidated Statement of Comprehensive Income in the period in which they arise.